 Phase I provided seed funding to develop the necessary technology to compete for the Prize.
-Along with the Open Philanthropy Project, we awarded six Phase I Prizes totaling $2,113,915.
+Along with Open Philanthropy, we awarded six Phase I Prizes totaling $2,113,915.

 In Phase II, the Prize Competition, contestants will develop and validate a working prototype that meets the Phase II criteria.

-We anticipate accepting Phase II submissions in early 2021.
+Phase II submissions are due August 31,2022, by 5 p.m.ET.
 Contestants do not need to participate in Phase I of the competition to apply for or receive an award in Phase II.

 Several billion female layer chicks, those that become hens, are hatched each year to supply the world’s eggs.
 A similar number of male chicks are also produced but never make it to market.
 The male chicks cannot lay eggs and their poor growth and meat quality make them unsuitable for consumption.
 As there is no need for male chicks, they are culled once hatched.
 Male chick culling is a major animal welfare challenge and creates lost-opportunity costs for farmers.